supervision

 cost: £100 for four sessions (£60 for trainees)

-some feedback from a workshop around these ideas:
+some feedback from a workshop I offered around these ideas:

 "really helped me to think about the people I work with and how we meet together, how I hear, how they respond”